-Class Number of issued shares at the end of the fiscal year (July 31, 2021) Number of issued shares at the date of filing of this report (October 27, 2021) Name of financial instruments exchange on which securities are listed or authorized financial instruments business association to which securities are registered Description Common stock 35,858,000 35,858,000 Mothers Section, Tokyo Stock Exchange Shares with full voting rights that is the Company's standard share with no restrictions on voting rights.
+Class Number of issued shares at the end of the fiscal year (July 31, 2022) Number of issued shares at the date of filing of this report (October 26, 2022) Name of financial instruments exchange on which securities are listed or authorized financial instruments business association to which securities are registered Description Common stock 38,346,700 38,466,100 Growth Market, Tokyo Stock Exchange Shares with full voting rights that is the Company's standard share with no restrictions on voting rights.
 One unit consists of 100 shares.
-Total 35,858,000 35,858,000 -
+Total 38,346,700 38,466,100

-(Note) The number of issued shares at the date of filing of this report does not include the number of shares issued as a result of the exercise of share acquisition rights between October 1, 2021 and the date of filing of this annual securities report.
+- (Notes) 1.
+The number of issued shares increased by 119,400 shares as a result of the exercise of stock acquisition rights during the period from August 1, 2022 to September 30, 2022. - 2.
+The number of issued shares at the date of filing of this report does not include the number of shares issued as a result of the exercise of share acquisition rights between October 1, 2022 and the date of filing of this annual securities report.